Can-tech/lorem-ui/README.md

 ```

 #### LoremContainer
--Use this component to wrap all other components.
+*Use this component to wrap all other components.
--Encapsulation: Yes
+*Encapsulation: Yes
 ```jsx
 <LoremContainer></LoremContainer>
 ```

 #### LoremDiv
--Use the component to get a div with having rounded border.
+*Use the component to get a div with having rounded border.
--Encapsulation: Yes
+*Encapsulation: Yes
 ```jsx
 <LoremDiv>
  <LoremText word='40' font='fancy'/>